dotnet/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 * [Introduction to trim warnings](/dotnet/core/deploying/trimming/fixing-warnings)
 * [This GitHub issue](https://github.com/dotnet/core/issues/8288)

 It's important to test an app thoroughly when moving to a native AOT deployment model.
 The AOT deployed app should be tested to verify functionality hasn't changed from the untrimmed and JIT-compiled app.
 When building the app, review and correct AOT warnings.
-An app that issues AOT warnings during publishing is not guaranteed to work correctly.
-If no AOT warnings are issued at publish time, the published AOT app should work the same as when it's run in development.
+An app that issues [AOT warnings](/dotnet/core/deploying/trimming/fixing-warnings) during publishing may not work correctly.
+If no AOT warnings are issued at publish time, the published AOT app should work the same as the untrimmed and JIT-compiled app.

 ## Native AOT publishing